Maximizing Sales with Non-Monetary Service Value

 How to Leverage Service Value in Negotiation

 It's important to set the tone early in sales negotiations.
-Skilled negotiators understand this and try to balance the collaborative and competitive approaches, what we call the dimensions of negotiation, to find areas of creative opportunity.
+Skilled negotiators understand this and try to balance the collaborative and competitive approaches, which we call the dimensions of negotiation, to find areas of creative opportunity.

-Alternate negotiables can serve this purpose, offering value and helping navigate the inherent tension of a negotiation This can lead to collaborative problem-solving.
+Alternate negotiables can serve this purpose, offering value and helping navigate the inherent tension of a negotiation.
+This can lead to collaborative problem-solving.
 But having them in play early is critical.

 Think of your value proposition as a blank canvas.
 It's a way to help your clients visualize how non-monetary offerings address specific needs and create value.